NYULibraries/dlts-enm-verifier/README.md

 * The `enm-pages` Solr index, which backs the Search Results component.
 * Topic Pages

-The data is extracted from the ENM components and compared against responses from the TCT JSON API.
-Any discrepancies are written out to JSON files in `reports/[COMPONENT]/` directories.

-When run against live servers, `ev` saves the responses as files in `cache/enm/` and `cache/tct/`.
+`ev` can be run against live ENM and TCT instances or against sets of cached ENM and TCT responses.
+When run against live servers, `ev` automatically saves the responses as files in `cache/enm/` and `cache/tct/`.
 These files can then be used as local "copies" of ENM and/or TCT for future verifications.

+This project started out as a quick-and-dirty script to verify the throwaway prototypes so that their output could be used as golden master files for the [dlts\-enm](https://github.com/NYULibraries/dlts-enm) tests.
+Later it seemed worthwhile to develop it it out into a more robust program that could be used on an ongoing basis.

 ## Getting Started